fonsofhervella/spaceapps_datathon/README.md

     Kp = 7: Severe geomagnetic storm.
     Kp = 8: Very severe geomagnetic storm.
     Kp = 9: Extremely severe geomagnetic storm.

+### CHALLENGE:

+As a part of the NASA Space Apps Challenge, the project must predict the risk of geomagnetic storms on a 3 hour basis on Earth following the K-Index Scale

 <!-- TechStack -->
 # :space_invader: Python Libraries